online-go/gtp2ogs/docs/OPTIONS-LIST.md

 `--rankedonly` Only accept ranked matches

 `--unrankedonly` Only accept unranked matches

+### minMoveTime

+`--minMoveTime <ms>` Waits for a minimum of milliseconds before submitting a move.
+This is to artifically slow down a bot reaction time.

 ## 2) OPTIONS TO CHECK RANKED/UNRANKED CHALLENGES